FriendlyStack/FriendlyStack-Archive/README.md

 ## What ist FriendlyStack

 FriendlyStack is a Network Appliance for managing physical and electronic documents as well as photos and videos.
 Like other appliances (think of a photocopier or a toaster) FriendlyStack is designed to fulfill its purpose as simply and efficiently as possible.
 FriendlyStack was designed with lazy people in mind.
-Managing your stuff with FriendlyStack is effortless and doesn’t require a PhD in Computer Wizardry (this is why FriendlyStack's Control Unit has just one button).
+Managing your stuff with FriendlyStack is effortless and doesn’t require a PhD in Computer Wizardry.

 Check out [FriendlyStack's Blog](http://friendlystack.blogspot.com) for news about FriendlyStack!!

 ## What do you need to use FriendlyStack

 * A computer that will run the FriendlyStack software as an appliance (think of a NAS)
-* A document scanner with automatic sheet feeder
+* Optional: a document scanner with automatic sheet feeder
-* A FriendlyStack Control Unit (FSCU) to control your appliance.
+* Optional: a FriendlyStack Control Unit (FSCU) to control your appliance.
 The simplest form of a FSCU is an Arduino Uno R3 with a USB cable and a Addafruit TFT Touch Shield (2.8" resistive, Adafruit PRODUCT ID: 1651)

 ### Minimal Hardware Requirements for the Computer:
 * CPU: Intel compatible, 64 Bit, Support for SSE instructions, at least two cores (while all of this sounds very technical, most of today's and yesterday's CPUs can check all boxes).